 • Be knowledgeable about services available within Nottinghamshire which could support and enhance recovery journeys

-• Have knowledge of the issues facing substance misusers including appropriate medical interventions, social care and health issues
+• Have knowledge of the issues facing substance users including appropriate medical interventions, social care, health issues and homelessness

 • Be willing to share personal experiences in a supportive, emotionally safe way

-• Be willing to travel to other locations other than the base
+• Be willing to travel and work at various locations other than the base, this is not a home working role

 If you think you can make a difference and want to join a friendly team then please get in touch.